nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `ipc.writeArrow`

-*Convert a kdb+ mixed list of Arrow array data to an Arrow table and write to an Arrow file*
+*Convert a kdb+ mixed list of array data to an Arrow table and write to an Arrow file*

 ```q
 .arrowkdb.ipc.writeArrow[arrow_file;schema_id;array_data]